mobilepadawan/Dialog-JS/readme.md

 ```

 ### Dialog.confirm()
-Create a confirmation dialog with a custom title, message, and the text of the buttons for confirmation and cancellation.
+It creates a confirmation dialog with a custom title, message, and the text of the buttons for confirmation and cancellation.
 You can also specify a callback function to execute when the confirmation button is clicked.

 ```javascript
 Dialog.confirm({